west0706/athena-workshop/labs/lab3.md

 **Create External Table from results of previous queries**
 - Click the ‘Settings’ button at the top right.

-- Note the URL from the ‘Query results location’ text box and find the bucket in the S3
+- Set the URL in the ‘Query results location’ by adding your username to as a sub-folder to the bucket and find the bucket in the S3 console
 - Run the following query
 - *Remember to replace `<USER_NAME>` with your AWS username. (e.g. srfrnk_doit)*